Haselnussbomber/HaselTweaks/README.md

 Adds an entry to item context menus that allows you to quickly search for the item on the market board.
 Only visible when market board is open!

-Supported context menus are:
+Supports context menus in the following windows:

 - Chat
 - Crafting Log
+- Ehcatl Nine Delivery Quests (via `/timers`)
-- Grand Company Delivery Missions
+- Grand Company Delivery Missions (via `/timers`)
 - Inventory
 - Materials List
 - Recipe Tree